 With every penny at stake, there’s no room for “I don’t like beans.”

 Find a couple of varieties that you can tolerate and eat them often.
 Garbanzo beans, white beans, and brown lentils are the friendliest types of beans for beginners.
-They’re even more affordable when buying in bulk.
+They’re even more affordable when buying large quantities in bulk.

-Make bean burritos, eat them over rice, add them to burgers, make hummus, bake brownies – do what you have to do to eat them at least three times each week (including all meals, not just dinner), especially if you’re cutting back on other protein sources.
+Make bean burritos, eat beans over rice, add them to burgers, make hummus, bake brownies – do what you have to do to eat them at least three times each week (including all meals, not just dinner), especially if you’re cutting back on other protein sources.

 It is SO easy to get distracted by the pretty packaging and the different varieties of foods at the store.
 I found myself oohing and ahhing over cheese just last week!
+But knowing how to save money on groceries for the long run is important.

 - You’re on a mission to get in, shop the list based on your meal plan, and leave.
 Viewing this errand as an excursion or something fun to do is a sure-fire way to ruin the budget.